 Interdisciplinary research is a particular strength of music at the OU.
-The Literature and Music Research Group within the Faculty of Arts is one of the major groups in this area in the UK, and music department staff are also members of other OU research groups including those for Medieval and Early Modern Studies and Digital Humanities.
+The Literature and Music Research Group within the Faculty of Arts and Social Sciences is one of the major groups in this area in the UK, and Music discipline staff are also members of other OU research groups including those for Medieval and Early Modern Studies and Digital Humanities.
 We support students working in music and visual arts; music and film; and music and religion.
-In addition, researchers from different faculties work together on areas of common interest, such as jazz performance, listening and interaction.
+In addition, researchers from different faculties work together on areas of common interest.
 Strategic research funds are being deployed to support the development of themes that bring together academics and students from different disciplinary backgrounds.

 - The role of music in selected novels and associated writings of Alejo Carpentier

 - Narrativity in Popular Music

 - Spirituality in the music of Edmund Rubbra

 - Dr Delia da Sousa Correa – Literature and music